AtActionPark/Pianissimo/README.md

-    solfege.interval(name,order);        //returns an interval object from a name and order solfege.interval(note1,note2);       //returns an interval object from 2 notes solfege.scale(tonic,type,degree);    //returns a scale object from a note, a scale name, and a degree (optional) solfege.randomNote();                //returns a random note object
+    solfege.interval(name,order);        //returns an interval object from a name and order solfege.interval(note1,note2);       //returns an interval object from 2 notes solfege.scale(tonic,type,degree);    //returns a scale object from a note, a scale name, and a degree (optional) solfege.chord(tonic,name);           //returns a chord object from a note, and a chord name solfege.randomNote();                //returns a random note object
     solfege.randomInterval();            //returns a random interval object
     solfege.setA4(frequency);            //sets the frequency of A4 (default: 440Hz)